Prerequisite for using SAP Automation Pilot with Operation Automation are the following:

 If the Automation Pilot service is already known to Landscape Management, skip these steps and proceed directly with the end point creation.
 Otherwise, define the Autopilot cloud service as below:

 d.
-Enter service user name including account prefix (T....) and password
+Enter the service user name including account prefix (T....) and the password.

 6 Select Save

 The registration step is required to make the relevant Automation Pilot commands known to SAP Cloud ALM for Operations as Operation Flows.

 Perform the following for each Automation Pilot command that should be triggered automatically from SAP Cloud ALM for Operations.

 As a result, the new Automation Pilot command will appear in the list of registered operation flows.